 More than 10,000 mineralized intervals from historical drill holes at Fontana have been compiled and integrated into a proprietary database.
-This information combined with the detailed airborne magnetic and electromagnetic data flown in January 2012 and integrated with a ground magnetic survey completed at Fontana last summer, provides an important tool for understanding the geometry and potential projection of the mineralized systems.
+This information combined with the detailed airborne magnetic and electromagnetic data flown in January 2012 and integrated with a ground magnetic survey completed at Fontana, provides an important tool for understanding the geometry and potential projection of the mineralized systems.

 A winter drill program was completed by Aurizon, the project Operator.
 This initial drill program was designed to verify the historic database model prepared for Fontana and included a total of 5,721 metres of NQ diamond drilling to initially target large gold bearing halos not evident in the previous sampling around the historic gold occurrences and targeting favorable structures.
-Data compilation regarding the initial drilling program, verification of the historic database model prepared and a review of the work and filing of reports is continuing.
+Data compilation, verification of the historic database model and a review of the previous work is continuing.